varshanookarapu/SQL-Challenge-Case-Study-2-Pizza-Runner-Ingredient-Optimization/README.md

 ORDER BY order_id
 )

+--  Created Two CTES for Extras and Exclusions to include  order id ,pizza id and topping names in a comma separated list -- From those two CTES I joined Customer ORders table and then used string concatenation to get the results in the desired format.

 SELECT co.order_id,
 CONCAT( pizza_name, (' -  Exclude  ' || exclusion_topping_name) ,(' -  Extra  ' || extra_topping_name ) ) as order_item
 FROM customer_orders co